 The earliest male images seem to show either hunters or Shamans, often half man and half animal beings.

 In this early reality, there are Humans and there is the Earth, Land and Nature, and they are ‘Goddess'.
 There is, as yet, no concept of a masculine Creator being, since the role of creation belongs within the realm of Female Energy.
 Nature blossoms and gives birth to flowers and fruit and woman gives birth to the child.
 This is the world of the Goddess and the Shaman.

-So how do we understand just what ‘Goddess’ is?
-Here is a diagram to help explain it:-
+So how do we understand what ‘Goddess’ is?
+Here is a diagram to help explain:-

 The green circle, circle 1 represents The Land, Nature and the concepts of ‘Place’.

 The yellow circle, circle 2 represents the Seasons, the Weather and the concepts of ‘Time’ and the ‘Cycles of Life’, including ‘The Wheel of the Year’.